papiodesu/leptos_book/src/getting_started/README.md

 cargo init leptos-tutorial
 ```

-"cd」 into your new 「leptos-tutorial」 project and add 「leptos" as a dependency
+"cd" into your new "leptos-tutorial" project and add "leptos" as a dependency

 ```bash
 cargo add leptos --features=csr